AppsFlyer raises funding from Salesforce Ventures at $2 billion valuation

 “We connect, we integrate into their marketing cloud,” Quinn said, regarding Salesforce.
 “Email marketers may have a big brand with a lot of promotions.
 They have to understand the connections between the campaigns and the actions the users take.
 That connection comes from AppsFlyer.
 They get more visibility into what’s working.”

 AppsFlyer has invested heavily in deep linking and deferred deep linking.
 This means when a user clicks on an ad and starts to fill out a form, the app can return that user to the app they were using when they clicked on the ad.
+AppsFlyer tracks the links necessary to take the user back to the right place.

 “It sounds trivial, but it’s actually very hard to do,” Quinn said.